Designing a car rental app

 User flow

-Lack of Sequential Clarity and Direction in the Booking Process
+Establishing Sequential Structure & Flow in the Booking Process

 Users often feel lost or hesitant when the path from vehicle selection to final payment isn't clearly defined or logically structured